|Nutrition Facts (per serving)|

-Pumpkin pasties are a favorite treat of Harry Potter's, which he first encountered aboard the Hogwart's Express on his way to school for the first time.
-The pumpkin pasties he tried were most likely a sweet version but here in this recipe they are spicy with curry powder.
+Pumpkin pasties are a favorite treat of Harry Potter, which he first encountered aboard the Hogwarts Express on his way to school for the first time.
+The pumpkin pasties he tried were most likely a sweet version but here in this recipe, they are spicy with curry powder.

-These little pasties are the same shape as a traditional Cornish Pasty which is a classic British recipe but are much smaller, bite-sized to be precise.
-This makes them handy for putting into a lunch box, for parties, picnics, or on Bonfire Night or, simply a delicious spicy treat.
+These little pasties are the same shape as a traditional Cornish pasty which is a classic British recipe but are much smaller, bite-sized to be precise.
+This makes them handy for putting into a lunch box, for parties, picnics, or on Bonfire Night or, simply as a delicious spicy treat.

 The recipe calls for pumpkin but feel free to use any kind of squash you have to hand.